briancavalier/creed/cancellation.md

 ### .subscribeOrCall :: CancelToken r &rarr; (r &rarr; a|Thenable e a) [&rarr; (...* &rarr; b)] &rarr; (...* &rarr; [b])

-Subscribes the callback to be cancelled synchronously from a cancellation request or asynchronously when the token is already revoked.
+Subscribes the callback to be cancelled synchronously from a cancellation request or asynchronously when the token is already cancelled.
 Returns a function that unsubscribes the callback.

 Unless the callback has already been executed, if the optional second parameter is a function it will be invoked at most once with the unsubscription arguments.